Quick Decision Guide

 - Follow the

-X-Pagination-Nextheader iteratively until it is no longer present - Avoid relying on
+X-Pagination-Nextheader iteratively until it is no longer present - Always use the exact URL from

 For Async/Schedule Modes